spiningup/udacity-ml-Titanic_Survival_Exploration/README.md

-## Udacity Machine Learning Nanodegree Project - Titanic Survival Exploration
+## Udacity MLND Project - Titanic Survival Exploration

+This Project aims at predicting survival outcomes, achieving at least 80% accuracy, from the 1912 Titanic disaster based on each passenger’s features, such as sex and age.

 ### Install